johnofsydney/notes/ruby/ruby_notes.md

 ```
 If your module is in another file (and can't be accessed via rails magic) then you need to `require` the file and `include` the module in your class.

-#### Further note on include vs extend
-thinking about the direction
-If your class _includes_ a module, the class is the primary thing.
-A class has instances, thus the standard  methods in the module are now instance methods.
-If your class _extends_ a module, the module is the primary thing.
-A module has no intances, the the standard methods in the module are class methods.

 ## Class methods
 Called on the _class_ rather than the instance of the class.